databrary/policies/investigator-agmt.md

 In contributing *Data*, I assert that I have rights to share with Databrary any *Data* I contribute; no other entity or individual has ownership rights that prevent me from contributing *Data* to Databrary.

 I agree to cite all Databrary resources I use in my scholarly work.
 Databrary will provide a recommended citation format.

+If I am a *PI*, I agree to manage the privileges of *Investigators* whose research I oversee.

 ### 3. Privacy of research participants
 I warrant that I will treat *Data* taken from or contributed to Databrary with the same high standards of care that I treat *Data* collected in my own laboratory.